The very faint X-ray transient Swift J174610-290018 at the Galactic center: Introduction

 \section{Introduction}

-The Galactic Center (GC), being one of the most crowded and frequently observed regions of the Milky Way, has enabled the discovery of a few tens of X-ray transients \citep{Watson1981,Pavlinsky1994,Sidoli1999,Sidoli2001,Sakano2002,Muno2003,Muno2005,Muno2009,Wijnands2006,Kuulkers2007,Ponti2015, Degenaar2012,Degenaar2015, Mori2021}.
-Many of those sources are X-ray binaries that spend most of the time in quiescence with X-ray luminosity $L_X \lesssim 10^{33}$~erg~s$^{-1}$, but occasionally show outbursts with peaks of $L_X \sim 10^{37} - 10^{39}$~erg~s$^{-1}$ \citep{Degenaar2012}.
+The Galactic center (GC), being one of the most crowded and frequently observed regions of the Milky Way, has enabled the discovery of a few dozen X-ray transients \citep{Watson1981,Pavlinsky1994,Sidoli1999,Sidoli2001,Sakano2002,Muno2003,Muno2005,Muno2009,Wijnands2006,Kuulkers2007,Ponti2015, Degenaar2012,Degenaar2015, Mori2021}.
+Many of those sources are X-ray binaries that spend most of their time in quiescence with X-ray luminosities ($L_X$) of $\lesssim 10^{33}$~erg~s$^{-1}$ but occasionally show outbursts with peaks of $\sim 10^{37} - 10^{39}$~erg~s$^{-1}$ \citep{Degenaar2012}.
 A population of hundreds of X-ray binaries is believed to lie in the central parsec of the Milky Way \citep{Muno2005,Hailey2018, Mori2021}.
 Some of the X-ray transients exhibit peak luminosities considerably lower than those of typical X-ray binaries ($L_X \lesssim 10^{36}$ erg s$^{-1}$).
-This class of transients is usually referred to as Very Faint X-ray Transients \citep[VFXTs,][]{Wijnands2006,Wijnands2015}.
+These are usually referred to as very faint X-ray transients \citep[VFXTs;][]{Wijnands2006,Wijnands2015}.

-About a few tens of VFXTs have been detected in the Galaxy, and about a dozen in the GC \citep{Muno2005,Degenaar2012,Bahramian2023}.
+A few dozen VFXTs have been detected in the Galaxy, and about a dozen in the GC \citep{Muno2005,Degenaar2012,Bahramian2023}.
 The overabundance of these objects at the GC is probably due to an observation bias.
 Indeed, the GC is the most frequently observed region of the Milky Way in the X-ray band.
-Almost every year, observations of the GC are performed with \chandra\ and \xmm\ (from 2000); \nustar\ (from 2012); and recently with the \ep\ ({\it EP}).
-Moreover, since 2006, \swift\ performs short ($\sim 1 $ ks) observations of the GC almost daily\footnote{Due to the Sun position, the GC is not observable between the end of November and the beginning of February.}, which allows the detection of transients down to $L_X \simeq 10^{34}$ erg s$^{-1}$, in the inner 15 arcmin of the Galaxy \citep{Degenaar2015}.
+Almost every year, observations of the GC are performed with \chandra\ and \xmm\ (from 2000); \nustar\ (from 2012); and recently with the \ep\ (EP).
+Moreover, since 2006, the Swift X-Ray Telescope (\swift) has performed short ($\sim 1 $ ks) observations of the GC almost daily\footnote{Due to the Sun position, the GC is not observable between the end of November and the beginning of February.}, which allows the detection of transients down to $L_X \simeq 10^{34}$ erg s$^{-1}$ in the inner 15 arcmin of the Galaxy \citep{Degenaar2015}.